Quasi-Bell states in a strongly coupled qubit-oscillator system and their delocalization in the phase space: Abstract

 \section{Abstract}

-We study evolution of bipartite entangled quasi-Bell states in a strongly coupled qubit-oscillator system, and extend it to \textit{ultra}-strong coupling regime.
-We assume the presence of a static bias that may be easily generated, say, for the flux qubits.
-Using the adiabatic approximation the reduced density matrix of the qubit is obtained for the strong coupling domain in \textit {closed forms} involving linear combinations of Jacobi theta functions.
-The analytical results based on theta functions are found to be in good agreement with their series counterparts.
-The evaluation of entropy suggests that the entanglement and mixedness of the individual subsystems may be reduced to very low values for short intervals of time.
-The reduced density matrix of the oscillator is employed for analytically obtaining the phase space distributions such as the Husimi $Q$-function.
-For the ultra-strong coupling regime delocalization in the phase space of the oscillator is studied by using the Wehrl entropy, the Heisenberg uncertainty function, and the complexity of the quantum state.
-Following maximum delocalization a condensation of the $Q$-function in the phase space is evident for a wide class of states with increasing coupling strength.
+We study the evolution of bipartite entangled quasi-Bell states in a strongly coupled qubit-oscillator system in the presence of a static bias, and extend it to the ultra-strong coupling regime.
+Using the adiabatic approximation the reduced density matrix of the qubit is obtained for the strong coupling domain in \textit{closed form} that involves linear combinations of the Jacobi theta functions.
+The reduced density matrix of the oscillator yields the phase space Husimi $Q$-distribution.
+In the strong coupling regime the $Q$-function evolves to uniformly separated macroscopically distinct Gaussian peaks representing `kitten' states at certain specified times that depend on \textit{multiple} time scales present in the interacting system.
+For the ultra-strong coupling realm the delocalization in the phase space of the oscillator is studied by using the Wehrl entropy and the complexity of the quantum state.
+For a small phase space amplitude the entangled quasi-Bell state develops, during its time evolution, squeezing property and nonclassicality of the photon statistics which are measured by the quadrature variance and the Mandel parameter, respectively.